hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `forward_dead_lettered_messages_to` - (Optional) The name of a Queue or Topic to automatically forward Dead Letter messages to.

-### TimeSpan Format
+### ISO8601 Format

 Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
-The supported format is documented [here](https://docs.microsoft.com/cli/azure/servicebus/topic/subscription?view=azure-cli-latest#az-servicebus-topic-subscription-update).
+Azure uses ISO 8601 as the supported format and it is documented here: [Azure REST - Subscriptions - Create Or Update](https://docs.microsoft.com/en-us/rest/api/servicebus/subscriptions/createorupdate#request-body).
 Example value: "P3DT0H0M0.0S" (for 3days)

 ## Attributes Reference